merlab-uw/Klone/Part2.HowToUseSingularities.md

 vcftools --version

 ```
+In the terminal, you should see this :

 ### Exercise #2: Using the VCFTools singularity, filter & retain a small number of individuals in your vcf file